 \section{Summary}

 In this paper, we studied the possibility of the emergence of Majorana bound states in a nanowire with antiferromagnetic and superconducting order induced by proximity effects.
-We found that the topological phase diagram is composed of two branches of the non-trivial topological phase.
+We found that the topological phase diagram is composed of two branches of the non trivial topological phase.
 The main branch has the typical properties characteristic for a superconducting Rashba nanowire, while the second additional branch is associated with the existence of the antiferromagnetic order.
-Moreover, for some range of the parameters, the additional branch of the non-trivial topological phase can ``survive'' even in the absence of the external magnetic field.
-In such a case, antiferromagnetic order is the source of the non-trivial phase near the half--filling limit.
+Moreover, for some range of the parameters, the additional branch of the non trivial topological phase can ``survive'' even in the absence of the external magnetic field.
+In such a case, antiferromagnetic order is the source of the non trivial phase near the half--filling limit.

 These results show an emergence of a new, antiferromagnetic topological phase that can be contrasted with the typical situation, when the Majorana bound states can emerge only if the density of the particles is sufficiently low (i.e.~when the Fermi level is located near the bottom of the band) and the system is under the effect of an external magnetic field.
-However, the phase transition to the non--trivial topological phase can still induced by the external magnetic field or by changing of the chemical potential, i.e.~by doping.
-We show that the standard non-trivial phase of such a nanowire has a different band inversion signature to that of the novel phase, which could be measured in ARPES experiments.
+However, the phase transition to the non trivial topological phase can still induced by the external magnetic field or by changing of the chemical potential, i.e.~by doping.
+We show that the standard non trivial phase of such a nanowire has a different band inversion signature to that of the novel phase, which could be measured in ARPES experiments.
 We also explored experimental signatures of the MBS and topological gap in the local and non-local differential conductance.